omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/15 Cybersecurity Legislation and Regulation Group Debate.md

 ### Part 1: Choosing Questions and Preparation (10 minutes)

 1. **Choose from the Following Questions:**
-   1. Should companies be held legally responsible for data breaches involving customer information?
+   - Should companies be held legally responsible for data breaches involving customer information?
-   2. Should ethical hacking be legalised and regulated to improve cybersecurity measures?
+   - Should ethical hacking be legalised and regulated to improve cybersecurity measures?
+   - Should there be mandatory data breach notification laws for all organisations?
-   4. Should governments have the authority to conduct mass surveillance for cybersecurity purposes?
+   - Should governments have the authority to conduct mass surveillance for cybersecurity purposes?
+   - Should there be international standards for cybersecurity regulations and compliance?
+   - Should organisations be required to disclose their cybersecurity practices and measures to the public?

 2. **Divide into Groups:**
    - Divide students into two groups for each question, with one group arguing in favour and the other against.